masterajima/Mvc-paperapp/README.md

 Date Modified: 2022-10-10

 -- 3:00PM --
-I forgot to add a rating field, so I will add that next
+I debug index.chhtml for model object, so I will add that next
     -> success! users can now edit product ratings

 -- 3:15PM --